 In addition, guinea pigs can be seriously harmed if they are picked up incorrectly or squeezed too hard.
 Young kids should never be allowed to pick up guinea pigs by themselves, and they should be sitting quietly every time they hold or interact with a guinea pig.

-Guinea pigs can be injured very easily when dropped, even from a very low height.
+Guinea pigs can also be injured very easily when dropped, even from a very low height.
 They can be jumpy and skittish as well, which can make them potentially even jump or wiggle out of your arms while you carry them.
-It’s essential to be very careful and hold your guinea pigs very securely every time you move them.
+It’s crucial to be very careful and hold your guinea pigs very securely every time you move them.

 9. Guinea Pigs Can Squeal Loudly

 I find guinea pigs generally pretty quiet, and I even had them in my bedroom for quite a while.
 However, when they think you have food, they can be anything but quiet!
 Their noises are adorable, don’t get me wrong.
 But some guinea pigs can rival a fire truck siren when food is involved!